Captain-oblivious1/terminalGraphics/README.md

 with the diagram.
 The diagram can be subsquently edited and saved by invoking the edit command again over and over.
 This is possible by the creation of a supplemental MyFile.cpp.json file containing meta-data about the diagrams that isn't contained in the diagram itself.

-Obviously your editor would need to support font that handles the characters being used.